bangconghuynh/qsym2/README.md

 ```
 takes a configuration YAML file as a parameter, performs the specified symmetry analysis, and displays the results in the specified output file.

-Examples of symmetry analysis performed by QSym² for several Q-Chem calculations can be found in the *Tutorials* section of the project's Wiki page.
+Examples of symmetry analysis performed by QSym² for several Q-Chem calculations can be found in the project's [Wiki](wikis/home) page.

 ### Python interface